Toggle menu

 The council offer a free trial pack for Real Nappies

-Sustainable Fashion
+Sustainable fashion

 Fast fashion is the mass production and quick turnaround of cheap and low quality clothes.
 This comes at a large environmental cost and encourages over-consumption, meaning items are worn only a few times before they are thrown away.

-• Swap it - either with friends and family or try an online swapping platform, for example Vinted, Depop or Swopped
+• swap it - either with friends and family or try an online swapping platform, for example Vinted, Depop or Swopped

 If you do need to buy something new:

-• Make your clothes last by washing at a cooler 30 degrees and air drying them
+• make your clothes last by washing at a cooler 30 degrees and air drying them

-• Borrow - think about renting instead of buying new
+• borrow - think about renting instead of buying new

-• Shop secondhand at charity shops or online selling sites, for example eBay, Re-Fashion, Thrift plus or ReRun Clothing
+• shop secondhand at charity shops or online selling sites, for example eBay, Re-Fashion, Thrift plus or ReRun Clothing

 Furniture

 Like fast fashion, fast furniture is also an issue.
 The availability of mass-produced items encourages people to change their furniture frequently.
-Ways to combat this include:

-• Buying secondhand furniture
+• buying secondhand furniture

-Repair Cafes
+Repair cafes

 Repair cafes are a growing global movement where people bring their broken household items along for volunteers to repair.

-People usually make a small donation whether or not the item is successfully repaired and sit with the volunteer while the repair is being attempted to learn repair skills.
+People usually make a small donation (whether or not the item is successfully repaired) and sit with the volunteer while the repair is being attempted to learn repair skills.

 In West Berkshire, there are the following repair cafes:

-Other community opportunities include:
+Other community opportunities

-• Swap Events are community events where people bring clothes, baby equipment or other small household items to swap
+Swap Events are community events where people bring clothes, baby equipment or other small household items to swap.

 Share this page